 The Romans originally built Portchester Castle as a fort during the fourth century CE.
 After the fall of the empire, the site went into decline for a few centuries, but was later expanded and used as a royal residence in the 11th century and as a prison in the 17th century.
 Use the audio guide and check out the exhibition to learn about its centuries of history.
 Enjoy the view of the coast from the tower, or bring along a picnic.
-Arrange to visit Portchester Castle and other attractions in Portchester using our Portchester travel itinerary maker.
+Put Portchester Castle into our Portchester online day trip planner to see other points of interest to visit during your vacation in Portchester.

 Create an itinerary including Portchester Castle